Zero Lot Line Explained

 Advantages Of Zero Lot Line Homes

-Having less land also means homeowners don’t have to deal with landscaping.
-This means homeowners don’t have to handle their own upkeeping or pay for professionals to tend to their yards.
+- Less maintenance: Having less land means homeowners don’t need to deal with landscaping.
+Homeowners probably won’t have to handle much upkeep or pay for professionals to tend to their yards.

-Avoiding yard work is a big reason why buyers often choose apartments or condos.
-But one reason zero lot line houses are preferred to apartments and condos are because they provide more privacy and independence for residents, while still being low maintenance.
-Instead of having to share numerous walls with neighbors in an apartment or condo, residents of zero lot line houses only share a few walls or no walls with their neighbors.
+- More privacy than in an apartment or condo: Zero lot line houses are often preferred over apartments and condos because they provide more privacy and independence for residents while still being low maintenance.
+Instead of having to share numerous walls with neighbors in an apartment or condo, residents of these homes only share a few walls or no walls with their neighbors.
 This allows for less noise and more privacy.

 Disadvantages Of Zero Lot Line Homes

-The main disadvantage to living in a zero lot line home is having little privacy compared to a traditional house.
-In addition, there’s not a lot of space separating your property from your neighbor's property, and sometimes the window placement can be problematic.
+- Less privacy than traditional homes: The main disadvantage to living in a zero lot line home is little privacy compared to a traditional house.
+There’s not a lot of space separating your property from your neighbor’s property, and sometimes the window placement can be problematic, too.

-Because zero lot line homes can be closer to the road than homes on larger lots, there can be more noise from cars and traffic, especially if the home is located on a busy street.
+- More road noise: Because zero lot line homes can be closer to the road than homes on larger lots, you may hear more noise from cars and traffic, especially if the home is on a busy street.

-Finally, another disadvantage to a zero lot line house is owning little land and not having the ability to expand the home if desired.
-Because of these factors, zero lot line homes don’t always fare well on the real estate market.
+- Less room to expand: Another common zero lot line problem is owning little land and lacking the ability to expand the home if desired.
+Because of these factors, zero lot line homes don’t always fare as well on the real estate market.

 Is A Zero Lot Line Home For You?